 Need a Practice Coach?
 Call LegaLine, the legal information service by & for architects, tailored to provide small firms with easy access to legal information for an annual subscription fee—which may help you avoid or resolve costly situations before they escalate!
 Click for details, including introductory rates—or call 1-800-688-9780.

-Home Office Insurance: Liberty Mutual personal lines of insurance for auto and home offer substantial cost-savings to members on this necessary coverage—and offer home office insurance as well.
+Home Office Insurance: Nationwide insurance for auto and home offer members on this necessary coverage when you operate from a home office.

 Education Credits – The AIA Trust offers numerous opportunities for you to obtain educational credits including webinars, educational materials and self-assessment tests on the AIA Trust website.
 In addition, the Voluntary Education Program offered by CNA/Schinnerer can satisfy continuing education requirements at no extra charge.